twingly/ecco/README.md

 Preparations you might have to do:

 * `gem install github_changelog_generator` if you don't have it
-* Set `CHANGELOG_GITHUB_TOKEN` to a personal access token to increase your GitHub API rate limit.
+* set `CHANGELOG_GITHUB_TOKEN` to a personal access token to increase your GitHub API rate limit

 Make a commit with the changelog changes and push.